-Whether you have been diagnosed with ADHD or experiencing symptoms and want to learn more and find support, Therapy for Women Center can help.
-We provide ADHD therapy at three convenient locations throughout the greater Philadelphia area and online.
-Our psychiatric nurse practitioner Valerie Riling provides ADHD medication management at all locations and via telehealth for clients in Pennsylvania and New Jersey.
+Whether you have been diagnosed with ADHD as an adult or teen, or are experiencing symptoms and want to learn more, Therapy for Women Center can help.
+We provide ADHD therapy at three locations throughout the greater Philadelphia area and online in 42 states.
+Our psychiatric nurse practitioner Meg Manangón provides ADHD medication management at all locations and via telehealth for clients in Pennsylvania and New Jersey.

 Rather than obvious hyperactivity, you might seem “daydreamy” or “scattered,” which means ADHD symptoms often get overlooked or misdiagnosed.

-If you want to understand your ADHD and develop strategies that actually work with your brain instead of against it, we encourage you to pursue ADHD therapy with us.
-At the Therapy for Women Center, our therapists specialize in ADHD treatment for women, understanding the unique ways ADHD affects females throughout their lives.
+If you want to develop strategies that actually work with your brain instead of against it, you may want to talk to a therapist.
+At the Therapy for Women Center, our therapists specialize in ADHD treatment for women, understanding the unique ways ADHD affects us throughout our lives.

 ADHD affects emotional regulation, rejection sensitivity, and perfectionism too.
 Intense emotional reactions might seem disproportionate, or minor criticism could feel devastating.
 These responses aren’t character flaws—they’re neurological differences.

 ADHD in women often comes with additional challenges like anxiety, depression, or eating disorders.
-Hormonal changes during your menstrual cycle, pregnancy, or menopause can significantly impact your ADHD symptoms, making them worse at certain times.
-This is why it’s crucial to work with ADHD specialists who understand the complex relationship between hormones, mental health, and ADHD in women.
+Hormonal changes during your menstrual cycle, pregnancy, or menopause can also impact your ADHD symptoms, making them worse at certain times.
+This is why it’s crucial to work with ADHD specialists who understand the complex relationship between hormones, mental health, and ADHD.

-The “too sensitive,” “too much,” or “try harder” messages many women heard growing up still echo today.
-Society expects women to naturally excel at organization, nurturing, and managing multiple responsibilities.
+The “too sensitive,” “too much,” or “try harder” messages we’ve heard growing up still echo today.
+Unfortunately, our society still expects women to naturally excel at organization, nurturing, and managing multiple responsibilities.
 Struggling with these expectations can make you internalize the message that something’s fundamentally wrong with you.

 We take a comprehensive approach to ADHD therapy, addressing both the practical and emotional aspects of living with ADHD.
-We want to help you develop executive functioning skills, improve your time management, and create organizational systems that actually work for your ADHD brain.
-But we also focus on healing the shame and self-criticism that often comes with years of struggling without understanding why.
+We want to help you develop executive functioning skills, improve your time management, and create organizational systems that actually work for you.
+We also focus on healing the shame and self-criticism that often comes with years of struggling without knowing why, offering a safe space to unmask and be yourself.

-Valerie understands how ADHD medication affects women differently than men, particularly in relation to hormonal cycles and life transitions.
+Meg understands how ADHD medication affects women differently than men, especially in relation to hormonal cycles and life transitions.
 She takes a careful, individualized approach to ADHD medication management, considering factors like your menstrual cycle, sleep patterns, and other mental health conditions.

-Get StartedOur therapists tailor ADHD therapy sessions to meet your unique needs and use evidence-based approaches specifically effective for ADHD treatment.
+Get StartedOur therapists tailor sessions to meet your unique needs and use evidence-based approaches specifically effective for ADHD treatment.
 Some of the therapeutic methods we use include:

 Cognitive Behavioral Therapy (CBT) for ADHD—CBT helps you identify and change unhelpful thought patterns that contribute to ADHD-related shame and overwhelm.
 You’ll learn practical strategies for organization, time management, and emotional regulation.

-Dialectical Behavioral Therapy (DBT)—DBT skills are particularly helpful for women with ADHD who struggle with emotional intensity and rejection sensitivity.
+Dialectical Behavioral Therapy (DBT)—DBT skills are particularly helpful for women who struggle with emotional intensity and rejection sensitivity.
 You’ll learn mindfulness techniques and distress tolerance skills.

 ADHD Coaching Strategies—We incorporate practical organizational systems, time management techniques, and executive functioning skills into therapy sessions.